joelewisnotts-cmd/JoeLewisCV/Joe Lewis Global Engineering Leader CV Markdown.md

 - Hold tough conversations early
 - Mentor emerging leaders
 - Establish a culture of engineering excellence with focus on delivering high quality products to production
-- Hire top engineering leaders and talent, provide mentoring, coaching and guidance to your staff
+- Hire top engineering leaders and talent, provide mentoring, coaching and guidance to your staff.

 ---